CallumBoase/plasmic-codegen-into-html-with-vite/README.md

 5. Open `./test.html` in your browser (using VS code live server or directly from the file system).
 You should see a page with a black "Hello" `<h2>` tag and then smaller pink text "Hello Peter" below it.
 This means that the basic setup is working and bundling react components for rendering in plain HTML pages.

 Configuring Plasmic:
-1. Create a new Plasmic project
+1. Create a new Plasmic project using Plasmic studio
 2.